This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 The game is split into two phases, the night and day phases.

 For the night phase, you must first decide on the announcer.
 This is usually the most experienced player (he can play at the same time) or you can use an app on the phone.
 The announcer reads out the sequence in which the night phase actions are carried out.

-This continues for other roles, that have night phase actions.
-The robber can exchange his card with another player’s, Troublemaker can switch cards between two other players, Seer can look at another player’s card (or two center cards), etc.
+This continues for other roles that have night phase actions.
+The robber can exchange his card with another player’s, the Troublemaker can switch cards between two other players, Seer can look at another player’s card, etc.

 After some discussion (which may end naturally or after a pre-agreed time), it’s time to vote.
 On a countdown, all players simultaneously point a finger at a player that they want to eliminate.

 The player with the most votes is eliminated.
 If it’s a tie with two or more votes, both players are eliminated.
 If no one receives more than one vote, everyone survives.

 Depending on who survives, the winning team is declared.
 Werewolves win if no werewolves are killed.
 And villagers win if they kill at least one werewolf.
 (There are some fringe scenarios – like a Tanner with his death wish.)